BLUE HORIZON, BOOK 3

 “Acknowledged, Sky Patrol.”

 Merlin allowed Alex to go through his pre-flight checklist quietly, and he let his gaze shift out the forward window toward the castle walls.
 His eyes roamed up to a lighted window and he could see a silhouette framed against thin curtains.
 It didn’t take much imagination to recognize the princess’ form as she watched him from above.
 He sighed in spite of himself.

 I should have never come to Tanager Castle, he thought to himself.
 For the sake of everyone involved, it would have been better if I had stayed on the Blue Horizon.

 A moment later, Alex increased power to the rotors and the hovercraft left the landing pad.
 Merlin’s stomach gave a small lurch as they rapidly passed the princess’ window, and then they were away, heading rapidly toward the south.

 They flew along in silence for several minutes before Alex cleared his throat.
 “Is everything alright?” he asked.
 “You seem… preoccupied.”

-Merlin looked over at him, the Border collie’s white fur bathed in luminescent green from the instrument panels in the pre-dawn darkness.
+Merlin looked over at him, the Border collie’s patches of white fur bathed in luminescent green from the instrument panels in the pre-dawn darkness.
 “Just wondering if I made the right decision,” he said after another moment of silence.
 He closed his eyes and then leaned back in his seat.